bcmoseley/CRA-Grading-with-GDrive/Instructions.md

 10. Save the file (click on the disk icon, or File > save), and then close the script editor window.

-You've done all of the hard part involving the script code!
+You've done all of the hard stuff!
 Now you want to set up your grading rubric.

 1. List all of your students in column A and their Google Drive emails in Column B.